voximplant/zmkv/README.md

 # How to use

+1. Library located in namespace ZMKV:

+    ```cpp
     using namespace ZMKV;
+    ```

-1. Create file writer, you can use default or make custom writer class derived from: MuxerIOWriterCallback
+2. Create file writer, you can use default or make custom writer class derived from: MuxerIOWriterCallback

     ```cpp
     MuxerIOWriterCallbackDefault muxerIOWriterCallbackDefault("./test.mkv");
     ```
-2. Create muxer:
+3. Create muxer:

     ```cpp
     Muxer muxer(muxerIOWriterCallbackDefault);
     ```
-3. Create tracks:
+4. Create tracks:

     ```cpp
     AudioCodecInfoACM audioCodecInfoACM(8000, 16, 1, ZMKV::wFormatTag::PCM);